d3Xm/dTuxTriage/README.md

 # dTuxTriage

-dTuxTriage is a tool for incident response triage of linux systems based on the work of Recruit-CSIRT. it will gather essential information from the system and supports dumping memory aswell as creating a volatility profile for the memdump.
+dTuxTriage is a tool for incident response triage of linux systems based on the work of Recruit-CSIRT.<br />
+It will swiftly gather essential information from the potentially compromised as well as scan for backdoors, rootkits hash files on disk and supports dumping memory aswell as creating a volatility profile for the memdump depending on what flags are set.

-dTuxTriage has been tested on: <br />
+# dTuxTriage has been tested on: <br />
 Debian: 10.8 <br />
 Ubuntu: 20.04, 16.04 <br />
 Rhel: 8.3 <br />